 European Rally/Autumn and Spring Seminars

 These trips bring together young rural people from European countries for a week-long programme of educational, social and cultural activities.
 Each year, the European Rally is attended by 20 countries with around 110 participants.
-Delegates will be chosen from gold recipients of the Leadership Distinction Awards.
+Delegates will be chosen from the receivers of the President's Medal.

 Stephen Cullinan Scholarship